ckriewall/webdev-bootcamp/weather-project/README.md

 ## Authentication

-Note, OpenWeatherMap.org requires API key, called an _appid_.
+OpenWeatherMap.org requires an API key, called an _appid_.
 [Get your API key](https://openweathermap.org/appid) before installing this project.

 ### OPEN_WEATHER_API_KEY

 The API key is stored in an environment variable using [dotenv](https://www.npmjs.com/package/dotenv).

-- Create the file .env in the project root.
+- Create the file `.env` in the project root.
-- In .env, provide your API key in the following format.
+- In `.env`, provide your API key in the following format.

 `OPEN_WEATHER_API_KEY = 'my_app_id'`